-29) Hand-Held Clay Extruder
+Hand Held Clay Extruder

 A clay extruder works on the principle that you load clay into the barrel and press the lever.
 The clay then extrudes out of the barrel through a die.
 The ‘dies’ have different shapes cut into them, so you can change the shape of the clay extrusion.

-30) A Piece of Pottery by Their Favorite Potter
+Piece of Pottery by Favorite Potter

 It might seem like a strange suggestion, but a piece of pottery by another potter can be a great gift.

-Perhaps the potter in your life loves the work of a particular potter or ceramic artist?
+Perhaps the potter in your life loves the work of a particular potter or ceramic artist.
 Find out whose work they love, then look online to see if any of that work is for sale.

 It’s lovely to have a piece of pottery made by someone you admire.
 So, this gift would be a very special one that would, I’m sure, be treasured.

-33) A Pottery Wheel
+Budget Pottery Wheel